-It seems like you can’t go anywhere at the moment without somebody talking about Influencer Marketing, the promotional tactic that is set to grow to a value of $10 billion by 2020 (Adweek, 2018).
+It seems like you can’t go anywhere at the moment without somebody talking about Influencer Marketing.
 Grown-ups do it, kids do it, even dogs and cats do it.
 So, just how did word of mouth marketing become young again and morph into digital influencing?
 And what’s more, just how did it climb the ranks so rapidly to become one of the most essential elements of a modern marketing strategy?

 Reaching The ‘Ad-Blind’ Generation

 According to Market Watch (2018), we’re now spending most of our waking hours staring at screens.
 This includes more time spent on social media and spreading out across different channels.
 So, unpack it from a customer’s point of view, and it makes sense.
 Here we are, banner blind, ad skipping, ad blocking and even paying to go ad-free, when along comes a non-invasive, credible and relatable source of information; an elusive shortcut from our trusted peers, to the products and services that will help us to win at life.

 With mega-celebrity influencers such as Kylie Jenner reportedly charging up to $1 million for posts to boost brands, most marketers would agree that its power is certainly not to be underestimated.
 But how can smaller businesses with let’s say, more modest budgets and resources, tap into this super-charged tactic?

 As with any strategy or plan, it is vitally important to begin at the beginning.
 Conducting a mini-audit to establish the role that influencers play within your industry is key.
 Start with a look at the external environment, your competitors as well as the ever-changing buyer routes that your customers take on the way to purchasing your products and services.